Casimir effect in twisted photonic gratings with in-plane chirality

 The Casimir effect is a fundamental quantum phenomenon arising from electromagnetic field fluctuations in vacuum.
 It produces a measurable force between neutral objects separated by nanometer to micrometer distances.
 First predicted by Hendrik Casimir in 1948 for two perfectly conducting plates \cite{Casimir1948}, it was extended by Lifshitz to real materials with arbitrary dielectric properties \cite{lifshitz1956}.
 Later developments of the Casimir effect theory incorporated dissipative effects and anisotropy \cite{dzyaloshinskii1961, Barash1978en, barash1978moment, van1995casimir}.
 Theoretical frameworks such as the Fourier modal method in scattering-matrix form now allow accurate modeling of Casimir interactions in complex geometries, including gratings and layered nanostructures \cite{rahi2009scattering, Lambrecht2008, messina2011scattering} .

 The behavior of the Casimir effect is dictated by the symmetry of the system.
-For symmetric systems, such as a pair of parallel isotropic slabs, the Casimir interaction appears as a Casimir force.
-When symmetry is broken, either by geometric patterning or by material anisotropy, the Casimir force can gain lateral components and generate rotational torque.
+In symmetric configurations, such as a pair of parallel isotropic slabs, the Casimir interaction appears as attractive or repulsive normal force.
+When symmetry is broken, either by geometric patterning or by material anisotropy, the Casimir force can gain lateral components and generate rotational torque \cite{spreng2022recent}.
 The Casimir torque has been studied theoretically and experimentally \cite{munday2005torque, Banishev2013, antezza2020giant, somers2018measurement} in systems containing uniaxial anisotropic layers and one-dimensional corrugated slabs.
 Both material anisotropy \cite{munday2005torque} and geometric anisotropy \cite{antezza2020giant, Banishev2013} lead to the alignment of the layers' anisotropy axes either parallel or perpendicular to each other.
-In the literature, the Casimir force and torque have also been extensively studied for various material types such as metamaterials~\cite{rosa2008casimirmeta}, magnetodielectrics~\cite{rosa2008casimir}, Weyl semimetals~\cite{chen2020chiral, farias2020casimir} and chiral media~\cite{butcher2012casimir, farias2020casimir}; the role of geometry of interacting objects has been investigated~\cite{broer2023interplay, rodriguez2024giant, rodriguez2011casimir, Lussange2012}.
+In the literature, the Casimir force and torque have also been extensively studied for various material types starting from stacks of birefringent plates \cite{munday2005torque,hu2024twist, somers2017conditions}, metamaterials~\cite{rosa2008casimirmeta}, two-dimensional (2D) materials \cite{rodriguez2022twisted}, piezoelectric \cite{le2024phonon}, magnetodielectrics~\cite{rosa2008casimir}, Weyl semimetals~\cite{chen2020chiral, farias2020casimir} and chiral media~\cite{butcher2012casimir, farias2020casimir}.
+A comprehensive review of material effects in Casimir and van der Waals interactions is provided at Ref.~\cite{woods2016materials}.
+The role of geometry of interacting objects has been investigated in many studies~\cite{broer2023interplay, rodriguez2024giant, rodriguez2011casimir, Lussange2012}.

-Additionally, at micro- and nanometer distances, the magnitude of the Casimir effect becomes comparable to that of an electrostatic interaction.
+One of the most interesting regimes in Casimir interaction is a repulsive Casimir force that can result in the stable relative positioning of two objects \cite{zhao2019stable,ge2024fabry} and quantum levitation \cite{zhao2011repulsive, dou2014casimir, kenneth2002repulsive}.
+While the Casimir interaction between most macroscopic objects is inherently attractive, the realization of a repulsive Casimir force requires very specific material and environmental conditions \cite{dzyaloshinskii1961,somers2017conditions}.
+An alternative and practically important approach exploits the fact that, at micro- and nanometer distances, the magnitude of the Casimir effect can become comparable to that of an electrostatic interaction.
 Recently, the interplay of Casimir and electrostatic forces has been studied theoretically \cite{krasnov2024analysis} and experimentally \cite{hovskova2025casimir} for gold flakes.
 Self-stabilization of the system at a certain distance between the flakes \cite{hovskova2025casimir} and the Casimir-assisted self-alignment \cite{kuccukoz2024quantum,munkhbat2021tunable} has been demonstrated.